 Social inclusion is a priority that cuts across many of the Council's functions.
-The Council has been involved in the preparation of several local plans and strategies relevant to social inclusion including:
+The Council has been involved in the preparation of several local plans and strategies relevant to social inclusion including -

-→ South Dublin County Local Economic and Community Plan (2016-2021): This document was prepared by the Local Community Development Committee
+→ South Dublin County Local Economic and Community Plan (2016-2021): This document was prepared by the Local Community Development Committee (LCDC) (see next section).
+It identifies policies and actions to support and strengthen economic and community development, and to contribute to building

-- (LCDC) (see next section).
-It identifies policies and actions to support and strengthen economic and community development, and to contribute to building sustainable communities and a strong local economy in partnership with other economic and community development stakeholders. - → Social Inclusion and Community Activation Programme (2018-2022): This programme, which is managed through the LCDC, provides funding to tackle poverty and social exclusion through local engagement and partnerships between disadvantaged individuals, community organisations and public sector agencies. - → South Dublin County Council Integration Strategy (2019-2023) A More Inclusive County: This is a strategy to ensure that the experience of migrants living and working in South Dublin County is positive and that services, advice and assistance are available and accessible to all. - → South Dublin County Traveller Accommodation Programme (2019-2024): This document sets out the Council's plans for the provision of accommodation for the Travelling community over a five-year period. - → Strategic Plan for Housing People with a Disability (2021-2026): This plan will outline the Council's aim to facilitate access for disabled people to the appropriate range of housing and related support services.
+- sustainable communities and a strong local economy in partnership with other economic and community development stakeholders. - → Social Inclusion and Community Activation Programme (2018-2022): This programme, which is managed through the LCDC, provides funding to tackle poverty and social exclusion through local engagement and partnerships between disadvantaged individuals, community organisations and public sector agencies. - → South Dublin County Council Integration Strategy (2019-2023) A More Inclusive County: This is a strategy to ensure that the experience of migrants living and working in South Dublin County is positive and that services, advice and assistance are available and accessible to all. - → South Dublin County Traveller Accommodation Programme (2019-2024): This document sets out the Council's plans for the provision of accommodation for the Travelling community over a five-year period. - → Strategic Plan for Housing People with a Disability (2021-2026): This plan will outline the Council's aim to facilitate access for disabled people to the appropriate range of housing and related support services.
 The goal is to meet the identified housing needs of disabled people locally, whether they are currently living in the community and / or in a congregated setting.
-Housing will be delivered in an integrated and sustainable manner and the plan will promote equality of opportunity, individual choice and independent living. - → South Dublin Age Friendly Strategy (2020-2024): The objectives of the South Dublin County Age Friendly Programme are to improve the health and well-being of older people in the County; increase participation in the social, economic and cultural life of the community; and encourage effective partnerships between local statutory, private and voluntary organisations. - → A Strategy for a Healthy South Dublin (2019-2022): This document is the Healthy Ireland South Dublin County strategic plan.
+Housing will be delivered in an integrated and sustainable manner and the plan will promote equality of opportunity, individual choice and independent living. - → South Dublin Age Friendly Strategy (2020- 2024): The objectives of the South Dublin County Age Friendly Programme are to improve the health and well-being of older people in the County; increase participation in the social, economic and cultural life of the community; and encourage effective partnerships between local statutory, private and voluntary organisations. - → A Strategy for a Healthy South Dublin (2019-2022): This document is the Healthy Ireland South Dublin County strategic plan.
 It identifies 38 actions under seven thematic areas which correspond with the National Healthy Ireland Strategy including actions to promote physical and mental wellbeing.
-Together these actions provide a roadmap for improving health in South Dublin County. - → South Dublin County Sports Partnership Strategic Plan (2017-2022): The aim of the Sports Partnership is to support increased participation in sport and health enhancing physical activity by the community of South Dublin County, regardless of their background, age or ability.
-The strategy focuses on 3 key action areas; the education of coaches and sport leaders, the delivery of activities to the community, especially the more disadvantaged groups of people, and the provision of information and support clubs, schools, community organisation and the general public.
+Together these actions provide a roadmap for improving health in South Dublin County.